Mini Zucchini Chocolate Chip Muffins

 - Toss shredded zucchini into dry ingredients to coat.
 Pour in wet ingredients into dry ingredients and stir just until combined, being careful to not over-mix.
 Fold in chocolate chips.

-- Divide mixture into mini muffin tin and bake for 8 minutes, then lower heat to 350 degrees and bake for 6-8 more minutes, or until a toothpick inserted in the middle of a muffin comes out clean.
+- Divide mixture into mini muffin tin, filling each muffin well almost to the top, and bake for 8 minutes, then lower heat to 350 degrees and bake for 6-8 more minutes, or until a toothpick inserted in the middle of a muffin comes out clean.

 Notes

-- If using a traditional, metal muffin pan, use liners for the muffins so they don’t stick to the pan.
+- If using a traditional, metal muffin pan, use liners or spray generously with cooking spray so they don’t stick to the pan.

 This post may contain affiliate links.
 They do not add any charge to you, but I will make a very small commission from them.
 I only link to products I use and recommend.
 Thank you for your support!